OSGeo/gdal/doc/source/development/rfc/rfc102_embedded_resources.rst

 This RFC uses C23 ``#embed`` pre-processor directive, when available, to be able to optionally embed GDAL resource files directly into libgdal.
-It is also intended to be used for PROJ, in particular for its :file:`proj.db` file.
+It is also intended to be used for PROJ, for its :file:`proj.db` and :file:`proj.ini` files.
 For PROJ, a fallback mechanism will be used to not require C23.

 Motivation
 ----------